abreen/Presto/README.md

 `presto` was written by Alexander Breen (abreen@bu.edu).
 The other source files in this repository are property of their respective authors.
-See each `py` file.
+See each module or package in the `lib/` directory.